Root Camp

 The Next Day

-The two groups swap their morning/afternoon slots, so that everyone makes the same amount of lunches and suppers.
+The two groups swap their morning/afternoon slots, so that everyone makes the same number of lunches and suppers for each other.

 Believe SEO Consultant